 Find out more information if you think your child might have gender dysphoria.

 How to get help

 See a GP if you think you or your child may have gender dysphoria.

 If the GP agrees, they can refer you to a gender dysphoria clinic (GDC) where you’ll be assessed by a specialist team.

-You do not need to be assessed by a mental health service first, and the GP does not need prior approval from their Clinical Commissioning Group (CCG) responsible for local health services.
+You do not need to be assessed by a mental health service first, and the GP does not need prior approval from the integrated care boards (ICBs) responsible for local health services.

 You can self-refer to a GDC, but a referral by the GP is best.
 This is because they can give the GDC your detailed medical history.